 Why 3D print car prototypes?

 Producing prototypes was one of the first applications of 3D printing technology and the automotive industry pioneered this development.
-3D printing allows businesses to produce parts faster than with conventional methods.
+3D printing in automotive allows businesses to produce parts faster than with conventional methods.
 Today, the technology is cost-efficient and offers highly accurate parts and a wide range of high-quality finishing options, leading to an incredible resemblance to reality.

 The benefits are obvious.
 How about the challenges?
 Tata Motors, Engineering Research Centre-Prototype Manufacturing (ERC), discovered that a large part of their prototype volume problems was caused by support structures.
 Finding the optimal configuration for the supports required trial runs.
 In addition, insufficient data preparation led to build failures.
 Fortunately, our 3D printing software suite could help them to fix these issues.

 The benefits of smart software

 Tata Motors ERC currently uses Materialise Magics for its data preparation.
 They use it to convert CAD files to STL, fix all errors, cut, merge, hollow, label, and rescale parts – and much more.
 For their laser sintering production, they use the Magics Sinter module to automatically nest all parts at the nesting density and height of their choice.
 This software module speeds up data preparation, reduces powder consumption, and offers many ways to control the laser sintering process.

 For their stereolithography production, ERC uses Materialise e-Stage, a software program that automatically generates support structures.
 This automation wipes out human errors and only places support where it is indispensable.
 The toothed connection points make support removal a lot easier, resulting in higher surface quality.
 In case texturing is needed, Materialise 3-matic software helps to create aesthetic and functional textures, patterns, and perforations.